arthi2900/app1/docs/prd.md

 - Linked to specific school from school master list
 - **School-based isolation**: Can only view and interact with students from their assigned sections
 - **Visibility Rules**:
-  - ✅ Can view: Students from their assigned sections, Own question papers, Own online exams
+  - ✅ Can view: Students from their assigned sections, Own question papers, Own online exams, Student allocation lists for own exams
   - ❌ Cannot view: Principal (even from the same school), Other teachers (even from the same school), Users from other schools, Question papers created by other teachers, Online exams created by other teachers\n
 ### 2.4 Student
 - View my class, section, subjects, and teachers